CRES Course Catalog

 5 units

 How do we read, write, and recognize the queer body?
 How is it marked in politics, in intimate spaces, and in the ethnographic text?
 Drawing on ethnic studies and black queer studies, this seminar engages contemporary anthropological approaches to sexuality. .
 (Also offered as Anthropology 196G.
 Students cannot receive credit for both courses.)
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; and satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to senior critical race and ethnic studies majors.
 Enrollment limited to 25.

 CRES 190K